More Efficient Estimation for Logistic Regression with Optimal Subsample: Model setup and optimal subsampling

 where $\bbeta$ is a $d\times1$ vector of unknown regression coefficients belonging to a compact subset of $\mathbb{R}^d$.

-With independent full data of size $N$ from Model~\eqref{eq:1}, say, $\Fn=\{(\x_1, y_1), ..., (\x_N, y_N)\}$, the unknown parameter $\bbeta$ is often estimated by the maximum likelihood estimator (MLE), denoted as $\hbeta_f$.
+With independent full data of size $N$ from Model~\eqref{eq:1}, say, $\Fn=\{(\x_1, y_1), ..., (\x_N, y_N)\}$, the unknown parameter $\bbeta$ is often estimated by the maximum likelihood estimator (MLE), denoted as $\hbeta_{\mle}$.
 It is the maximizer of the log-likelihood function, namely,

 Since there is no general closed-form solution to the MLE, Newton's method or iteratively reweighted least squares method \citep{mccullagh1989generalized} is often adopted to find it numerically.
-This typically takes $O(\zeta Nd^2)$ time, where $\zeta$ is the number of iterations in the optimization procedure \citep{WangZhuMa2017}.
-For super-large data, the computing time $O(\zeta Nd^2)$ may be too long to afford, and iterative computation is infeasible if the data volume is larger than the available random-access memory (RAM).
-To overcome this computational bottleneck for the application of logistic regression on massive data, \cite{WangZhuMa2017} developed the OSMAC under the subsampling framework.
+This typically takes $O(\zeta Nd^2)$ time, where $\zeta$ is the number of iterations in the optimization procedure.
+For super-large data set, the computing time $O(\zeta Nd^2)$ may be too long to afford, and iterative computation is infeasible if the data volume is larger than the available random-access memory (RAM).
+To overcome this computational bottleneck for the application of logistic regression to massive data, \cite{WangZhuMa2017} developed the OSMAC under the subsampling framework.

 Let $\pi_1$, ..., $\pi_N$ be subsampling probabilities such that $\sumN\pi_i=1$.
-Using subsampling with replacement, draw a random subsample of size $n\ (\ll N)$, according to the probabilities $\{\pi_i\}_{i=1}^{N}$, from the full data.
-We use $^*$ to indicate any quantity for subsample, namely, denote the covariates, responses, and subsampling probabilities in the subsample as ${\mathbf{x}}^{*}_i$, $y^{*}_i$, and $\pi_i^{*}$, respectively, for $i=1, ..., n$. \cite{WangZhuMa2017} define the subsample estimator $\hbeta_w^{\pi}$ to be the weighted MLE, i.e.,
+Using subsampling with replacement, draw a random subsample of size $n$ according to the probabilities $\{\pi_i\}_{i=1}^{N}$ from the full data.
+We use $^*$ to indicate quantities for a subsample, namely, denote the covariates, responses, and subsampling probabilities in a subsample as ${\mathbf{x}}^{*}_i$, $y^{*}_i$, and $\pi_i^{*}$, respectively, for $i=1, ..., n$. \cite{WangZhuMa2017} define the weighted subsample estimator $\hbeta_w^{\pi}$ to be

 The key to success here is how to specify the values for $\pi_i$'s so that more informative data points are sampled with higher probabilities. \cite{WangZhuMa2017} derived optimal subsampling probabilities that minimize the asymptotic MSE of $\hbeta_w^{\pi}$.
-They first show that $\hbeta_w^{\pi}$ is asymptotically normal.
-Specifically, for large $n$ and $N$, the conditional distribution of $\sqrt{n}(\hbeta_w^{\pi}-\hbeta_f)$ given the full data $\Fn$ can be approximated by a normal distribution with mean $\0$ and variance-covariance matrix $\V_N=\M_N^{-1}(\hbeta_f)\V_{Nc}\M_N^{-1}(\hbeta_f)$, in which
+They first showed that $\hbeta_w^{\pi}$ is asymptotically normal.
+Specifically, for large $n$ and $N$, the conditional distribution of $\sqrt{n}(\hbeta_w^{\pi}-\hbeta_{\mle})$ given the full data $\Fn$ can be approximated by a normal distribution with mean $\0$ and variance-covariance matrix $\V_N=\M_N^{-1}\V_{Nc}\M_N^{-1}$, in which